canonical/mir/README.md

 mouse and tablet input, multi-display capability and secure client-server communications.

-Mir deals with the bringup and configuration of a broad array of graphics and input hardware, abstracts hardware differences away from shell authors (transparently dealing with hardware quirks) and integrates with system components such as greeters.
+Mir deals with the bringup and configuration of a broad array ofs graphics and input hardware, abstracts hardware differences away from shell authors (transparently dealing with hardware quirks) and integrates with system components such as greeters.